You Are the Reason

 "You Are the Reason" is a song by English singer Calum Scott.
 It was released on 17 November 2017 via Capitol Records, as his second original single from his debut album Only Human.
 It was produced by Fraser T. Smith.
 The song has been streamed over one billion times, and has sold over five million copies worldwide.
-The music video was filmed entirely in Kyiv, Ukraine and recently has reached 800 million views.
-A duet version with Leona Lewis charted internationally, and achieved over 100 million streams on Spotify, with its music video surpassing over 400 million views on YouTube.
+The music video, which has been viewed over 1.1 billion times, was filmed primarily in Kyiv, Ukraine, with aerial shots of Budapest locations such as Széchenyi thermal bath.
+A duet version with Leona Lewis charted internationally, and achieved over 270 million streams on Spotify, with its music video duet surpassing one billion views on YouTube in September 2023.

 Composition

 According to sheet music published at Sheetmusicdirect.com, "You Are the Reason" is a moderately slow tempo of 58 beats per minute.
 Written in 6/8, the song is in the key of B♭ major.
 Calum Scott's vocal range spans from C3 to B♭4 during the song.